alex028502/serverless-security/docs/preparation.md

 make e2e
 ```

-This will deploy will deploy to the `.target` directory and then run all the
+This will deploy to the `.target` directory, and then run all the
 system tests on the instance deployed to that directory, as well as the venv in
 that directory.
 This tries to catch dependencies that are not deployed properly,
 and make sure that the pip dependencies that are installed on the target include